-hours
+retention hours

-Specifies the retention, period in hours, expressed as a decimal integer.
+Specifies the retention period in hours, expressed as a decimal integer.
 The retention time is based on the creation time of the file.
-The file becomes a candidate for removal when the creation datestamp, rollover time, and retention time added together is less than the current timestamp.
+The file becomes a candidate for removal when the creation datestamp + rollover time + retention time equals less than the current timestamp.